 - Migrating from other database management systems such as MySQL, Oracle, Microsoft SQL Server to PostgreSQL.

 We developed the PostgreSQL tutorial to demonstrate the unique features of PostgreSQL that make it the most advanced open source database management system.

-In addition, we will show you how to leverage those features to make your application faster and more secure.
+Section 1.
 Getting started with PostgreSQL

-If you are new to PostgreSQL, follow 3 easy steps to get started quickly with PostgreSQL.
+If you are new to PostgreSQL, follow 3-easy steps to get started quickly with PostgreSQL.

-- First, get a brief overview of PostgreSQL
+- First, get a brief overview of PostgreSQL to understand what PostgreSQL is.

 - Third, download the PostgreSQL sample database and load it into the PostgreSQL database server.